 Ordinary repairs and maintenance.
 Application shall be made to the Commissioner of Planning and Development for written approval of the proposed ordinary repairs and maintenance.
 No work of any kind shall be undertaken by the applicant prior to obtaining such written approval.
 Such written approval shall be available on the site during the time when such ordinary repairs and maintenance are being carried out.

 Material change of use or appearance.
 Application shall be made to the Town of Islip Planning Board for a certificate of appropriateness indicating that the proposed material change of use or appearance conforms to both the regulations of the underlying districts and to the standards of development and such other techniques or policies, and other regulatory findings as are contained in the statement incorporated in the subject overlay district.
-After a public hearing, such a certification, if approved, shall authorize the issuance of an appropriate permit by the Director of Building and Housing in conformance with the findings of the Planning Board.
+After a public hearing, such a certification, if approved, shall authorize the issuance of an appropriate building permit in conformance with the findings of the Planning Board.
 No work of any kind shall be undertaken by the applicant prior to the issuance of such a permit.